Hugh-Choi/my-portfolio/README.md

 AWSCli&boto3 to zipfile and extract the file betw buckets

-Lambda to automatte the python
+Lambda to run the python script